Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-api.md

 ---
-title: Development Details
+title: BNB Liquid Staking
-id: dev-details
+id: api
 ---

-# Development details
+# BNB Liquid Staking API

 To integrate with BNB Liquid Staking, use the functions, smart contract addresses, and examples below.